Welcome to my diatribe of a skateboard. Volume 2!

 Stop buying from the internet!
 Support your local skate shop!

 This is also why I have no problems shopping at Zumiez instead of “Supporting your local skateboard shop”.
 In part because of how the manufacturing chain works in this day and age.
 Especially in certain products that a shop sells such as shoes.
 Show me a skate shoe manufactured in the United States?
-I went through a LOT of boxes so maybe there are a few out there!
-But in my city?
+Please!
+Leave it in the comments below if you know of a skate shoe that is made in my country of America!
+We went through a LOT of boxes so maybe there are a few out there!
+But in our city?
 No dice!
 Support local product manufacturing and we’ll talk about the skate shop down the road!

 There’s a bigger problem, we are aware of at least three skate-shops in the Milwaukee, Wisconsin region.
 We visited them all!
 Let’s just say they need a lesson on how to conduct business!
 That you probably shouldn’t discriminate against the old overweight guy because that’s the kind man that will spend hundreds of dollars at your store.
 Instead, we will walk out that door, Give Zumiez a few hundred in safety equipment.
-And give the internet a few hundred in parts for a complete board.
+Also, give the internet a few hundred in parts for a complete board.
+Local shop with a bad attitude gets to enjoy NOTHING!
 Maybe our situation is rare in respects that the employees at Zumiez even call us by name when we stop in there.
 But the skate shops in our area are victims of their demise.

 Whew!
 That’s a lot of words on just the deck!
 We promise not every part of the board will go like this! :D